DanyalGolabi/CloudComputingProject/README.md

 ### Prerequisites

-To run the software you will need Python 3.X onwards and the following, all of which can be installed with pip.
+To run the software you will need Python 3.X onwards and the following, which can be installed with pip.

 ```
-python3 -m pip install flask
-python3 -m pip install fuzzywuzzy
 python3 -m pip install -U -r requirements.txt
 ```